wavexx/garith/README.rst

 As the game progresses, the operations which you got more frequently wrong or that took longer to answer are chosen more likely, thus slowly increasing the difficulty.
-Also, the time allowed for each block converges towards your successful response average, giving you less time to think at each new block.
+Also, the time allowed for each block converges towards your successful response average, giving you less time to think.

 When the stack hits the top, the game is over.